mullerdavid/ctf_writeups/hcsc22/Web_Ures_oldal/WRITEUP.md

 ![](screenshots/2.png)

 It is using `cat` internally, directly concatenating the input and running it with system.
-There are a few checks for blakclist, but they are not actually used.
+There are a few checks for blacklist, but they are not actually used.
 Using `;` any command can be used to run after cat.

 Looking around the flag is in `/var/hcsc2022secret/flag`.